EXPIRED CFCE RECERTIFICATION

-The registration for each Expired CFCE Recertification Cycle will open for purchase on or about March 1st and October 1st of each year.
-The Expired CFCE Recertification Cycles will subsequently start June 1st and December 1st.
+The registration for each Expired CFCE Recertification Cycle will open for purchase on or about February 1st of each year.
+The Expired CFCE Recertification Cycles will subsequently run from February 1st to December 31st each year.
 Once the candidate is approved to start the CFCE exercises they must start the examination process within seven (7) days upon being notified of their start date by the Director of Certification or his/her designee.
 Failure to start the exercises within the specified timeframe will cause the candidate to be removed from the process and he/she will forfeit any fees paid.
 The candidate will be required to complete and pass all components of the current Certification Phase.
 The candidate must complete the Certification Phase within the timeframe allotted for that phase.
 Failure to do so will cause the candidate to be removed from the process and he/she will forfeit any fees paid.

 The details of this are outlined in the IACIS Certification Policy.